ironwillvii-rgb/Drillmaster/Design/Characters/Example-Main-Character/Character-Profile.md

 ## General Details

-Name:
+Name: Doug Dooley

-Age:
+Age: 25

-Sex:
+Sex: Male

-World Location:
+World Location: Space

-Next of Kin:
+Next of Kin: Deela Dooley

 ## History
-Background of character.
+Doug Dooley has always been enthustic about drilling even as a young boy.
+His talents made him get hired as a miner gatering resources for his planet.
+He has always had a rivalry with Dillan, a co worker who always seemed to take the easy way out rather than doing actual work.
+Doug and his wife Deela have always lived in peace, but Doug always felt like he wanted to do more.

 ## Psychology

-Likes:
+Likes: Drilling, Sky Diving, Worm Cheese, Resources, Workaholic.

-Dislikes:
+Dislikes: Dillan, Laziness, Mint Beetles,

 Flaws/Weaknesses: